haolun-wu/TIL/data/amazon-cd/README.md

-The dataset is download from: https://nijianmo.github.io/amazon/index.html
+The dataset is downloaded from: https://nijianmo.github.io/amazon/index.html